Thraka/thraka.github.io/source/docs/archive-version7/getting-started-sadconsole-core-standard.md

 title: Create a new SadConsole .NET Core project
 layout: docpage
 comments: false
+searcharchive: true
 ---

+>**NOTE**
+>This article was written for version 7 of SadConsole.

 This page describes how to create a new project based on SadConsole Standard using .NET Core 2.2.

 .NET Core includes easy ways to create a project, add references, and build/compile, without any sort of editor.
 This tutorial will show you how to create a new project using the .NET Core SDK.
-You can then open that project with your editor or IDE of choice.
+You can then open that project with your editor of choice.

-SadConsole uses MonoGame 3.7+.
+Currently, SadConsole for .NET Core only supports OpenGL.

 ## Prerequisites

 [Download and install the .NET Core 2.2 SDK](https://dotnet.microsoft.com/download/dotnet-core/2.2).
-You can use .NET Core 2.0 through 2.2, or the 3.0 preview.
+You can use .NET Core 2.0 through 2.2.
 To see what versions you have, run `dotnet --info`.
 If this command fails, download the .NET Core SDK.

 ## Create your working folder